 The dismissal may be found invalid.
-Anyone that has been discriminated against may claim redress and compensation regardless of whether the employer can be blamed for the discrimination.
+Anyone who has been discriminated against or harassed may claim redress and compensation regardless of whether the employer can be blamed.
 The employee may also be entitled to non-pecuniary damages.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

-Employees on temporary fixed–term contracts for more than a year are entitled to a written notification from the employer about the end date of their employment.
-Such information must be provided to the employee at least one month prior to the expiry of the agreed fixed–term period.
-If the employee is on a temporary contract for more than three years (as a substitute) or more than four years as a temporary employee (for instance project–based), he/she is considered as a permanent employee with all the WEA’s protectionagainst unfair dismissal.
+Employees on fixed-term contracts for more than a year are entitled to a written notification from the employer on the end date of their temporary employment.
+Such information must be provided to the employee at least one month prior to the expiry of the agreed fixed-term period.
+If the employee is on a temporary contract for more than three years (as a substitute) or more than four years as a temporary employee (for instance project-based), he/she is considered as a permanent employee with all statutory protection against unjustified dismissal.